lizadat/Intro_to_IM/MidTerm_P/DOCUMENTATION.md

 # My game
 * I started making my game with following the series of 7 videos on how to create tetris.
 The code was clear to me but sometimes I faced problems with understanding the syntax.
 Because of that I had a few errors while coding, but it helped me to discover javascript more and to learn new functions.
 [The first part of the series is here](https://www.youtube.com/watch?v=Wcb0_Q9r6i4)
 * It took me around 5 days to complete it, but as a result it all worked.
+I have separate files with Box (creates a box), Piece(generates piece, does rotations) and Plotform (creates platform, deals with colission) classes.
+In addition to it I have a file with some the constants for the game which are related to the proccess of playing; collisionHandler which deals with pieces colission; sketch.
 * Another challenge came when I tried to implement my ideas.
 The first was that I wanted to have a piece of the image to be shown through the piece and the point of the game to be "recreating the image"
 * An image is randomly chosen out of 4 and shown in the beginning of the game.
 Then the image is converted into the list for displaying it in the piece.
 ![My images](https://github.com/lizadat/Intro_to_IM/blob/264515f82aaa1037995f522a5113c61f0069a8b8/MidTerm_P/images.png)